 The Adult Day Program is uniquely designed for individuals living with Alzheimer's disease or other dementias.
 Our clients enjoy social, physical and recreational activities led by qualified, specially trained staff.

 Respite Care Program

-The Respite Care Program provides temporary in-home relief to the primary caregiver.
-It allows the caregiver to conduct personal activities with the assurance that the person they are caring for is cared for by a professionally trained respite worker.
+The Respite Care Program provides temporary in-home relief to the care partner.
+It allows the care partner to conduct personal activities with the assurance that the person living with dementia is being cared for by qualified, specially trained staff

 Dementia education and resources

 The Alzheimer Society of Windsor & Essex County provides many educational opportunities for people living with Alzheimer’s disease and other dementias, caregivers and healthcare providers.

 For people living with dementia and caregivers